qiqika/CarND-Capstone_1/README.md

 1.obstacle detection

-this code dont have obstacle part. in the future, we can use laser(like :3D-deepBox) or image object detection(like: yolo, fast rcnn, ssd etc.) to get obstacle position .
+This code have not the obstacle part.
+In the future, we can use laser data methhod(like :3D-deepBox methhod) or image object detection data methhod(like: yolo, fast rcnn, ssd etc.) to get obstacle position .

 2.traffic light detection

-this code use base_waypoints to get accurate 3D map and light location. for more information and good results, code utilizes
+This code use base_waypoints to get accurate 3D map and light location.
+For better planning car, code utilizes RGB color space to identify red , yellow and green color.
+In the future, We can use the deep net(like cnn) to identify light color and shape  in real complicated scenes.

 #### planning

-waypoint updater
+1.waypoint updater

+Use KDTree to find the closed distance for track list that is about when car to stop and when to ignore the light detection reaction.

 ##### future

+1.for real scene, we need consider more about how to fuse the different sensor data for good planning and routing(like:lattice method).

+2.need think about balance between different models running time and car high speed.